Izzy is a longtime online writer with an interest in prospecting, gardening, and exotic plants.

 So you have spotted the nests of the pine processionary caterpillar in the pine trees in or near your garden, and you want to know how to get rid of them safely.

 If you live in southern Europe, at certain times of the year, usually starting December/January, you will notice what seems to be a silky white nest of what could be cotton wool high up in a pine tree.

 In young pine trees that have not yet gained great height, they are easy enough to deal with.
 The problem is how to get rid of a pine processionary caterpillar nest high up in a mature tree, which can, depending on the variety, reach 80 metres in height.

-Most pine trees in Spain, Portugal, Italy and Spain are smaller than this, thanks in part to their type, to gardeners pruning them and drought, which does not encourage them to grow high.
+Most pine trees in Spain, Portugal, Italy and Spain are smaller than this, thanks in part to their type, to gardeners pruning them and drought, which discourages them from growing high.

 If you can safely reach the nest of the pine processionary caterpillar, then you should take steps to remove it.
 The earlier in the year you spot it, the better.